coon-js/extjs-comp-navport/licenses/Readme.md

-# app-cn_treenavviewport/licenses
+# app-cn_navport/licenses

 This folder contains the supported licenses for third-party use.

-conjoon
+coon
-(c) 2007-2017 conjoon.org
+(c) 2007-2017 coon.org
-licensing@conjoon.org
+licensing@coon.org

-app-cn_treenavviewport
+app-cn_navport
-Copyright (C) 2017 Thorsten Suckow-Homberg/conjoon.org
+Copyright (C) 2017 Thorsten Suckow-Homberg/coon.org

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by